rudenoise/rudenoiseSite/md/truthAndFact.md

 # Truth and Facts

 > Facts do not convey truth.
 That's a mistake.
-Facts create norms, but truth creates illumination.
+Facts create norms,
+> but truth creates illumination.

-> If you’re purely after facts, please buy yourself the phone directory of Manhattan.
+> If you’re purely after facts, please buy yourself the phone
+> directory of Manhattan.
 It has four million times correct facts.
-But it doesn’t illuminate.
+> But it doesn’t illuminate.

-- Werner Herzog
+_Werner Herzog_

+> [Truth can be defined as:]
+> A mobile army of metaphors, metonyms, and anthropomorphisms—in
+> short, a sum of human relations which have been enhanced,
+> transposed, and embellished poetically and rhetorically, and
+> which after long use seem firm, canonical, and obligatory to a
+> people: truths are illusions about which one has forgotten that
+> this is what they are; metaphors which are worn out and without
+> sensuous power; coins which have lost their pictures and now
+> matter only as metal, no longer as coins.
+_Friedrich Nietzsche_

 ## truth
 * _truːθ/_